realA10001986/Remote/README.md

 When this is checked, the Remote (when fake-powered off) shows whatever the TCD displays on its speedo.
 For instance, if your TCD is in a car along with a GPS-equipped speedo, the Remote can show the GPS speed.

-##### &#9193; Brightness level

-This selects brightness level for the LED display.

-This can also be done through buttons ["O.O" and "RESET"](#buttons-oo-and-reset), as well as the TCD (7400-7415); a change through buttons or TCD is saved 10 seconds after it occurred.

 #### <ins>Music Player settings</ins>

 ##### &#9193; Music folder